 Flavoring Your Grilled Pizza: Topping Ideas

-- Gourmet Options: Get adventurous with toppings like arugula, prosciutto, figs, and goat cheese for a sophisticated twist.
+- Gourmet Options: Try arugula, prosciutto, figs, goat cheese for a fancy twist.

-- Seasonal Ingredients: Utilize fresh, in-season produce such as zucchini, bell peppers, or cherry tomatoes to enhance flavors and add color.
+- Seasonal Ingredients: Use fresh in-season veggies like zucchini, bell peppers, or cherry tomatoes for bright, natural flavor.

 Step-by-Step Guide to Making Grilled Pizza